- Home

 Other types of immunotherapy

-While checkpoint inhibitors are the main type of immunotherapy, there are some other types of immunotherapy that work in different ways.
-A few have been approved to treat particular cancers, but most are still being tested in clinical trials.
+While checkpoint inhibitors are the main type of immunotherapy, there are some other types that work in different ways.
+Several types of immunotherapy have been approved to treat particular cancers, and some are still being tested in clinical trials.
 Your cancer specialist can give you the latest information.

 Type |